JoonasKulmala/Palvelinten-Hallinta/h5/README.md

 ### d) Program /w settings

 Let's install another program.
 I'll go with Spotify.
 The process is similar to that of Visual Studio Code; apt repository has to be added before installing.
+Here is Spotify's on guide: [Spotify for Linux](https://www.spotify.com/us/download/linux/)

     $ sudo mkdir /srv/salt/spotify
     $ sudoedit /srv/salt/spotify.sls